Thanksgiving is awesome but without attention to your mindset, there could be some stress!

 One of the problems for me has been that it’s not that easy to get home for this holiday (even before the Pandemic).

-First, I live in Ontario and up here in Canada, no one is “off” for the American Thanksgiving.
-With three kids in different universities and professional jobs in different cities, it’s just not happening.
-Second, the driving was always difficult because the weather made the trip unpredictable.
+First, I live in Ontario and up here in Canada and no one is “off” for the American Thanksgiving.
+Also, with three kids in universities and and professional jobs, it’s just not happening.
+And one more thing, the driving was always difficult because driving from Toronto to Philadelphia this time of year is unpredictable … we’ve had issues!

 So we got out of the habit and tradition of going back home for this holiday.